Frozen Feature Augmentation for Few-Shot Image Classification: Conclusions

-We investigated twenty frozen feature augmentations (FroFAs) for few-shot transfer learning along three axes: model size, pretraining and transfer few-shot dataset.
+We investigated eighteen frozen feature augmentations (FroFAs) along three axes: model size, pretraining and transfer few-shot dataset.
 We show that a training with FroFAs, in particular stylistic ones, gives large improvements upon a representative baseline across all shots.
 In addition, per-channel variants further improve performance, e.g., by 1.6\% absolute in the ILSVRC-2012 5-shot setting.
-Finally, we show that FroFA excels on smaller few-shot datasets.
-For example, averaged results across seven few-shot tasks show that training on cached frozen features from a JFT-3B L/16 vision transformer with a per-channel variant of brightness FroFA gives consistent gains of at least 4.0\% absolute upon linear probe across 1- to 25-shot settings. {
+Finally, we were able to show that our results transfer.
+Averaged results across seven downstream tasks show that using a variant of brightness FroFA improves by 4.4\% absolute upon the same representative baseline in the 1-shot setting. {

 }

 \maketitlesupplementary